Weebly Review: Is It the Right Website Builder for You?

-Weebly is best for small businesses who want to stay small.
+Weebly is best for those who want a good free plan.
 As far as website builders go, it’s pretty basic, but the advantage of this is that you can get your site up and running in no time.
 It also comes with a great app store, meaning you can add extra tools to your site as and when you need them.

 It’s also a good choice for personal websites such as blogs or CVs.
 Its simple themes make the ideal backdrop for your writing or various achievements.
 It also allows multiple user profiles, blog-specific SEO, comments, and social sharing.

 We don’t recommend Weebly if you want a lot of customization control over your website.
 Because of the structure of its editor, Weebly is limited here.
 Wix provides tons more creative freedom, and Squarespace’s designs are much more professional.
 The chances are, you’ll find Weebly limiting if you’re after anything too advanced, or scalable for that matter.

 Weebly’s ecommerce functionality is actually powered by popular online store builder Square Online.
 In fact, if you are wanting to sell products online, we’d encourage you to go directly to Square Online from the start, as this is where Weebly will redirect you if you say you want to build an ecommerce site.

 In our Weebly review, we’ll be walking you through each of the areas we tested – including Weebly’s ease of use, designs, pricing, and features – to help you decide if it’s the right website builder for you!

 Weebly Video Review

 In a rush?
 If you don’t want to sit and read this whole review, we get it (it is pretty long!)
 Instead, you can watch as we talk you through Weebly’s features, pricing, ease of use, design, and more.
 Sit back and relax as we show you what Weebly is all about, and if it’s right for you: